Julius Rappoport

 This tankard, with gently waisted sides, is set with twelve silver roubles, each depicting a monarch in profile, including Peter the Great, Catherine I, Anna, Elizabeth, Peter III of Russia, Catherine II, Paul I of Russia, Alexander I, Nicholas I of Russia, Alexander II of Russia, Alexander III of Russia.
-What makes his work unique is the fact that you can see the rouble coins on both sides - inside the shell and of course, on the outside.
+What makes his work unique is that the rouble coins are visible on both sides - inside the shell and on the outside.

 Within the boldly chased shell, the surrounds are rococo scrolls which simulate sea spray.
 The rounded top cover was set with a further rouble coin of Nicholas II of Russia.
 It has a scroll handle and acanthus thumbpiece.

 In total, the height (including the thumbpiece) is 29 cm (11 in).

 His master mark was on the articles: I.P. in Russian Cyrillic (иp).
 His workshop was taken over by the First Silver Artel around 1909.
 Died in Petrograd in 1917.